-King Harald heard that the vikings, who were in the West sea in winter, plundered far and wide in the middle part of Norway; and therefore every summer he made an expedition to search the isles and out-skerries1 on the Wheresoever the vikings heard of him they all took to flight, and most of them out into the open ocean.
-At last the king grew weary of this work, and therefore one summer he sailed with his fleet right out into the First he came to Hialtland (Shetland), and he slew all the vikings who could not save themselves by Then King Harald sailed southwards, to the Orknev Islands, and cleared them all of vikings. he proceeded to the Sudreys (Hebrides), plundered there, and slew many vikings who formerly had had men-at-Many a battle was fought, and King arms under them.
+King Harald heard that the vikings, who were in the West sea in winter, plundered far and wide in the middle part of Norway; and therefore every summer he made an expedition to search the isles and out-skerries1 on the coast.
+Wheresoever the vikings heard of him they all took to flight, and most of them out into the open ocean.
+At last the king grew weary of this work, and therefore one summer he sailed with his fleet right out into the West sea.
+First he came to Hjaltland (Shetland), and he slew all the vikings who could not save themselves by flight.
+Then King Harald sailed southwards, to the Orkney Islands, and cleared them all of vikings.
+Thereafter he proceeded to the Sudreys (Hebrides), plundered there, and slew many vikings who formerly had had men-atarms under them.
+Many a battle was fought, and King Harald was always victorious.
+He then plundered far and wide in Scotland itself, and had a battle there.
+When he was come westward as far as the Isle of Man, the report of his exploits on the land had gone before him; for all the inhabitants had fled over to Scotland, and the island was left entirely bare both of people and goods, so that King Harald and his men made no booty when they landed.
+So says Hornklofe:-